Ernawaty2024/python-challenge/README.md

 ### PyPoll
 #### Introduction
 This Python script aids in modernizing the vote-counting process for a small, rural town.
-It analyzes a dataset named election_data.csv, which contains three columns: "Voter ID", "County", and "Candidate".
+It analyzes a dataset named  `election_data.csv`, which contains three columns: "Voter ID", "County", and "Candidate".
 The script calculates various voting metrics.

 #### Metrics Calculated
 1. **Total Votes**: Calculates the total number of votes cast.